stefanovertua/data-driven-analysis-of-a-beverage-retailer/README.md

 ![image4](https://github.com/user-attachments/assets/be469a97-a648-4064-a262-3daad2a63e72)

-The database was found to be in optimal condition, with records accurately free from any formatting inconsistencies or outliers that might skew the analysis. <br>
+The database is free from any formatting inconsistencies or outliers that might skew the analysis. <br>
-Given that the dataset met high standards of accuracy and consistency, there was no need for an additional data-cleaning process.

 ## Methodology